rafasoares/cancancan-wiki/CanCan-2.0.md

 end
 ```

 This will add an authorization check locking down every controller action.
-If you try visiting a page `CanCan::Unauthorized` exception will be raised since you have not granted the user ability to access it.
+If you try visiting a page a `CanCan::Unauthorized` exception will be raised since you have not granted the user ability to access it.
 You can customize the behavior of this exception by passing a block.

 ```ruby
 enable_authorization do |exception|